IlikeChooros/IlikeChooros/README.md

 ## About me
 I'm an engineer of digital software development, currently making modern, cutting-edge, open source projects.
-A graduate of social and modern dynamics of
+A graduate of social and modern dynamics of human development, studied strictly for 2 years topcis such as Poaceae also called Gramineae.

 ## Look at those graphs